qiskit-community/QuantumBlur/README.md

 ## Installation

 You just need the file [quantumblur.py](quantumblur/quantumblur.py) somewhere importable.
-You can do this with a simple copy/paste, but you can also pip install this repository.
+You can do this with a simple copy/paste, but you can also pip install this repository with the following command.
 ```
 pip install git+https://github.com/qiskit-community/QuantumBlur.git
 ```